halfhorst/strange/README.md

-# Strange Land
+# Strange

-Something entertaining to put on your terminal when you aren't doing anything with it.
-Inspired by a daydream of a terminal screensaver.
+Something entertaining to put on your terminal when you aren't doing anything with it: a terminal screensaver.

 > They went to the living room; Jill sat at his feet and they applied
 > themselves to martinis.
 Opposite his chair was a stereovision tank disguised